NetApp/harvest/docs/resources/rest-perf-metrics.md

 !!! warning

-    These are implemenation details about ONTAP's REST performance metrics.
+    These are implementation details about ONTAP's REST performance metrics.
 You do not need to understand any of this to use Harvest.
 If you want to know how to **use** or **configure** Harvest's REST collectors, checkout the [Rest Collector](../configure-rest.md) documentation instead.
 If you're interested in the gory details.
 Read on.

 ## Introduction